jackalnom/centralcoastcauldrons/README.md

-Sure, here are the instructions with more information and additional edits:

 # Central Coast Cauldrons

 Central Coast Cauldrons serves as a fully operational ecommerce backend demonstration that integrates seamlessly with [Potion Exchange](https://potion-exchange.vercel.app/).
 Its current version lacks persistent data storage and sends identical JSON responses on every interaction.
 The project's primary objective is to encourage developers to fork and modify Central Coast Cauldrons by introducing persistence and custom logic.